Cosmian/kms/README.md

 **Please refer to the README of the inner directories to have more information.**

-The `sgx` directory contains all the requirements to run the KMS inside an Intel SGX enclave.

 You can build a docker containing the KMS server as follow:

 ```sh